My holiday shopping tips can make choosing gifts easier, less time consuming and may even help you save money!

 Give the same gift to more than one person

 Many cosmetic counters and speciality stores offer free gift wrapping to make holiday shopping even easier.
 I almost always ask – the worse thing they can do is say no!
 Just be sure to write your gift tags on the spot to avoid confusion.
-I sometimes pre-write gift tags and tuck them in my handbag to take with me when I go shopping.
+I sometimes write gift tags before I go shopping and tuck them in my handbag to take with me.

 Holiday Shopping Tips – Gift Ideas